 Last Updated on

 Chances are you’re reading this on your mobile phone.
 (Are we right or are we right?)
 Moreover, if you can bear to tear your gaze away from that fairly dinky smartphone screen to lift your head and look around for just a second, chances are every single person around you is head down, engrossed, eyes fixed upon their own mobile phones.
 Just from this observational science, common sense alone should be enough to tell you that mobile phones are where it’s at when it comes to surfing the web.
 Communicating.
 Living life.
 Buying stuff.
 Any website, email application, game or any other app needs to be easy to use and view on mobile phones.
-If your website isn’t mobile friendly, your website isn’t user-friendly.
+If you haven’t implemented a mobile SEO strategy, chances are your website isn’t mobile friendly, which means your website isn’t user-friendly.
 And if your website isn’t user-friendly, your website isn’t Google-friendly.
 And if your website isn’t Google-friendly… why even bother having one.

 Common sense not concrete enough for you?
 How about the following list of numbers-don’t-lie stats about mobile phone usage as it relates to your business: